Thessaloniki Travel Guide

 Thessaloniki Promenade © Jim Makos

-There is a lot to see and do in Thessaloniki besides exploring the ruins, including visits to the Turkish Baths, central market, and cafes and restaurants of Aristotelous Square.
+Visitors can try the Turkish Baths, wander the central market, or relax at Aristotelous Square's cafes and restaurants.
 Thessaloniki also has a vibrant nightlife, with a number of lively bars and clubs.

 Become our Thessaloniki Travel Expert

 We are looking for contributors for our Thessaloniki travel guide.
 If you are a local, a regular traveller to Thessaloniki or a travel professional with time to contribute and answer occasional forum questions, please contact us.